-- know the name of the Designated Safeguarding Lead; - know how to access/be familiar with the Cumbria Safeguarding Children Partnership (SCP) procedures and guidance; - treat information they receive about pupils and families in a discreet and confidential manner; - seek advice from a senior member of staff (DSL) if they are in any doubt about sharing information they hold or which has been requested of them; - be clear about when information can/must be shared and in what circumstances; - know the procedures for responding to allegations against staff and to whom any concerns or allegations should be reported; - know the procedures for responding to allegations made against the Head teacher; - ensure that where personal information is recorded using modern technologies that systems and devices are kept secure in accordance with the school Online Safety Policy and staff Acceptable Use Agreement.
+- know the name of the Designated Safeguarding Lead (DSL) (or deputy in the absence of the DSL); - know how to access/be familiar with the Cumbria Safeguarding Children Partnership (SCP) procedures and guidance; - treat information they receive about pupils and families in a discreet and confidential manner; - seek advice from a senior member of staff (DSL) if they are in any doubt about sharing information they hold or which has been requested of them; - be clear about when information can/must be shared and in what circumstances; - know the procedures for responding to allegations against staff and to whom any concerns or allegations should be reported; - know the procedures for responding to allegations made against the Head teacher; - ensure that where personal information is recorded using modern technologies that systems and devices are kept secure in accordance with the school Online Safety Policy and staff Acceptable Use Agreement.

-10. Standards of behaviour
+9. Standards of behaviour